-Display each pair of pictures shot in RAW + JPEG format as a single image in thumbnail and filmstrip views.
+Display each pair of pictures shot in RAW + JPEG or RAW + HEIF format as a single image in thumbnail and filmstrip views.

 [Show Sequences as Single Images]

 Display each sequence of pictures shot using the Smart Photo Selector or in continuous release mode as a single image in thumbnail and filmstrip views.